bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsSunExposed_3jUxqj7iX3zerVO_VEXgG7/Documentation.md

-Define if the joint is in an exposed position to sunshine.
+Indicates if the object is in exposed position to sunshine.